jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

       skos:prefLabel "ESPLEM" .
 ```

 A final note must be added regarding these HRs vertical modules.
 The type of each of these positions is established as instances of the class `skos:Concept` but also as instances of the class `asio:Role`.
-This way

-and the transformation of the information about *Spain's university staffing*, which is right now included as instances of the core-class *asio:Role*.
+This way a conciliation between core instances and an independent, semi-autonomous ontological vertical module (which can be easily unplugged and recycled if necessary) is obtained.